 - How do you think food shopping should be organised?
 What about cooking?

 Cooking with your new flatmates can be a great way to build friendships, as well as potentially being more cost-effective than cooking for one.
-Having similar-sized appetites and tastes in food is an important thing to consider, as well as dietary requirements.
-It’s no good being the only vego in a carnivore-dominated flat.
+Dietary requirements, tastes in food and size of appetites are all important things to consider.

-If you work similar schedules and both want to be showering at 7am this could be a problem, unless you’re really chill about boundaries.
-Try moving any unnecessary tasks out of the bathroom, like applying make-up or drying your hair, in order to free up more shower time.
+If you work similar schedules and both want to be showering at 7am this could be a problem.
+Try moving any unnecessary tasks out of the bathroom, like applying make-up or drying your hair, to free up more shower time.

 - What are your thoughts around paying bills collectively?

 Do you create flatting rules around shower usage?
-How do you actually pay your utilities?
-Do you want to create and fund a flatting account?
+How are you going to pay your utilities?
+Have you opened a flatting account yet?
 These are important things to work out before starting your tenancy.
 Don’t be afraid to shop around for your utilities.

 - Are you planning to have friends around regularly?

-Some people are very sociable, while others want to head home from work to some peace and quiet.
-Find out if your potential flatmate plans on having friends around for drinks or parties and see if that fits in with your usual routine.
+Some people are very social, while others want to head home from work to some peace and quiet.
+Find out if your potential flatmates plan on having friends around for drinks or parties and see if that fits in with your usual routine.

-- What about partners?
+- What about guests?
 Will they be staying over?

 There’s nothing wrong with having a partner stay over one or two nights a week, but if they’re hogging the shower and have practically moved in then things can get a little tense.
 Be upfront with potential flatmates and let them know what you’d be comfortable with.